gavinksong/cs162-group/doc/project1.md

 - When a thread begins waiting for a lock, and the priority of the lock is less than the priority of the thread.
 - If a thread’s priority has been increased, and it is waiting on a lock whose priority is less than the thread’s updated priority.

 If either of these events increase a lock's priority, then its holder’s priority is also increased if it is less than the priority of the lock.
-This happens to be the only way the second event can occur; a blocked thread's priority cannot change by any other means.
+Conveniently, this happens to be the only way the second event can occur; a blocked thread's priority cannot change by any other means.
 Thus, all three of these updates may be implemented within `lock_acquire()`.

 ##### When a lock is released
 A lock's priority can only decrease when it is released.
 In `lock_release()`, after the lock calls `sema_up()`, we will use `list_max()` to get the highest priority of the waiters and update the lock's priority to that value.
 The priority of the thread that released the lock must also be reset to the maximum priority of any remaining locks it may be holding (or its base priority).
 Since a thread's priority may decrease in this way, we will defensively call `thread_yield()`.